 Refining & Marketing

-Ergon Refining, Inc.
+Ergon Refining, Inc. (ERI)

-Products: Naphthenic process and base oils, brightstock, electrical insulating oils, ultra-low sulfur diesel fuel, naphtha, asphalt
+Products: naphthenic process and base oils, brightstock, electrical insulating oils, ultra-low sulfur diesel fuel, naphtha, asphalt

 Ergon’s specialty oils are distributed throughout the globe.

 Once production is completed, the specialty oils are stored near the refinery and then sent by barge, truck or rail directly to customers or to bulk storage tanks in terminals around the world.
-Naphthenic base and process oils produced at Vicksburg are used by Ergon’s global customers in numerous applications, including transformer oils, compound blending operations, rubber products, chemical processing, printing inks, metalworking fluids, refrigeration oils, hydraulic fracturing oils, paints and greases.
+Naphthenic base and process oils produced in Vicksburg are used by Ergon’s global customers in numerous applications including transformer oils, compound blending operations, rubber products, chemical processing, printing inks, metalworking fluids, refrigeration oils, hydraulic fracturing oils, paints and greases.

-Ergon - West Virginia, Inc.
+Ergon - West Virginia, Inc. (EWV)

-Products: Highly refined paraffinic process and base oils, waxes, ultra-low sulfur gasoline and diesel fuels, kerosene solvents, petroleum resins
+Products: highly refined paraffinic process and base oils, waxes, ultra-low sulfur gasoline and diesel fuels, kerosene solvents, petroleum resins

-Ergon Oil Purchasing, Inc.
+Ergon Oil Purchasing, Inc. (EOP)